 Let’s take a look.

-Companies use demographic segmentation variables for analyzing their market and accordingly adapt marketing strategy and promotion.
+Companies use demographic segmentation variables to analyze their market and accordingly adapt marketing strategies and promotion.
 The most commonly used variables and examples are:

-Example: Cuddly stuffed animal advertisements are aimed at small kids, while video game ads marketed to older kids from 13 and above.
+Example: Cuddly stuffed animal advertisements are aimed at small kids, while video-game ads are marketed to older kids from 13 and above.

 Example: Usually, you would find advertisements for makeup are typically directed towards women over men.

-Example: A brand selling high-end wristwatches targets customers with high income and bases their advertisement on luxury, knowing that these customers can afford them.
+Example: A brand selling high-end wristwatches targets customers with high incomes and bases their advertisement on luxury, knowing that these customers can afford them.

 Example: Advertisements for easy-to-prepare meals targeted to parents juggling work and childcare.

-This form of customer segmentation is the sorting and grouping of customers based on the kind of behaviors they exhibit.
-These are their buying habits, attitudes towards a product, needs, frequent use of, and likes/dislikes of a product, the number of times they would open an app, or even their response rate.
+This form of customer segmentation is the sorting and grouping of customers based on the kinds of behaviors they exhibit.
+These are their buying habits, attitudes towards a product, needs, frequent use of, and likes/dislikes of a product, the number of times they would open an app or even their response rate.

 Customers with similar buying patterns can be grouped together and targeted with high precision.
 Understanding their behavior enables you to employ deeper personalization through segmentation.